Zaeems/ims-knowledge-base-latest/updates.md

 ### Added

+- CRM
+	- CRM has been added to `Licence Management` and `Access Policies`

 - Dashboard
 	- You can now navigate to relevant modules by clicking them from the dashboard
+	- Title truncation added in task manager analytics

+- Miscellaneous
+	- Custom access policies had a bug with tool allocation

 ## V2.5.1